-Matt Schaich is a 2016-2020 Self Graduate Fellow pursuing a Ph.D. in biochemistry and molecular biology at the University of Kansas Medical Center.
+Matt Schaichis a 2016-2020 Self Graduate Fellow pursuing a Ph.D. in biochemistry and molecular biology at the University of Kansas Medical Center.
 He received a B.S.
 (2014) in biochemistry and a B.A.
 (2014) in music from the University of Nebraska-Lincoln.
-His current research interests include using X-ray crystallography to visualize DNA repair on the atomic level in Dr. Bret Freudenthal’s laboratory of genome maintenance and structural biology.
-With this technique, Schaich is able to visualize the formation and cleavage of covalent bonds within double stranded DNA, which allows for in-depth analysis of the mechanisms of DNA repair and damage tolerance.
-Schaich hopes that advancements in understanding how DNA damage is processed will lead to new treatments for cancer and aging.
+His current research interests include using X-ray crystallography to study telomerase, the “immortality enzyme,” in Dr. Bret Freudenthal’s laboratory of genome maintenance and structural biology.
+With this technique, he is able to visualize the formation and cleavage of covalent bonds as telomerase lengthens telomeres, the protective caps at the ends of chromosomal DNA.
+Combining structural biology with advanced enzymology, Matt hopes that advancements in understanding how telomerase functions will lead to new treatments for both cancer and aging.

 Mentor: Bret D. Freudenthal, Assistant Professor, Biochemistry and Molecular Biology